I am a wedding celebrant. A few years ago

 have an official and recognized wedding in the eyes of the state.

-did good.
 It was February, there was snow and ice on the ground.

 Over the last four years I’ve officiated at weddings of